 With artificial sweeteners, I generally recommend tapering off.
 If you just quit cold turkey, the withdrawal symptoms can be quite unpleasant: headaches, moodiness, irritability, and strong cravings.
 I recommend people cut back daily intake little by little, monitoring how you feel until they’re able to cut it out completely.
 I actually did part of my acupuncture training back in the day at a rehab center for people addicted to heroin and other drugs.
 Acupuncture can be an amazing tool for helping to deal with any substance addiction.

 For a supplement option, L-Glutamine helps stabilize blood sugar levels, which is especially helpful if you are looking to kick your sugar (and artificial sweetener) habit and reduce your cravings.
 Good luck and good health to you!

-A pioneer and internationally recognized expert in the fields of integrative and functional Medicine, Dr. Frank Lipman is the founder and director of Eleven Eleven Wellness Center in New York City and the creator of Be Well by Dr. Frank Lipman, a proprietary brand of dietary supplements, detoxifying cleanses and health coaching services and a New York Times best-selling author of Total Renewal—7 Key Steps to Resilience Vitality and Long Term Health, Revive—End Exhaustion and Feel Great Again, The New Health Rules—Simple Changes to Achieve Whole-Body Wellness, and 10 Reasons You Feel Old and Get Fat and How to Be Well.
+A pioneer and internationally recognized expert in the fields of integrative and functional Medicine, Dr. Frank Lipman is the founder and director of Eleven Eleven Wellness Center in New York City and the creator of Be Well by Dr. Frank Lipman, a proprietary brand of dietary supplements, detoxifying cleanses, and health coaching services and a New York Times best-selling author of Total Renewal—7 Key Steps to Resilience Vitality and Long Term Health, Revive—End Exhaustion and Feel Great Again, The New Health Rules—Simple Changes to Achieve Whole-Body Wellness, 10 Reasons You Feel Old and Get Fat and How to Be Well.